Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Future-Ready Fleet Management Solutions by Locus

 Fleet leaders preparing for long-term stability need systems that support consistent planning and execution across regions, volumes, and operating models.
-This requires an orchestration layer that connects routing, dispatch, visibility, and decision-making in one workflow.
+In a fleet management market expected to grow at 13–17% CAGR through 2035, the cost of inaction compounds rapidly.

 Locus is designed to support this shift.
-Its platform helps fleets plan routes with real-world constraints, manage dispatch at scale, and maintain visibility across execution without relying on manual coordination.
+Its platform helps you plan routes with real-world constraints, manage dispatch at scale, and maintain visibility across execution—without relying on manual coordination.

 For enterprise fleets, this approach supports: